kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 `KoraGraphModification` supports these operations:

 - `addComponent(...)` - adds a new component to the test graph.
-- `replaceComponent(...)` - replaces an existing component, while its dependencies remain in the graph.
+- `replaceComponent(...)` - replaces an existing component.
+With a `Supplier` the dependencies of the replaced component are not created, with a `Function<KoraAppGraph, T>` they stay in the graph, because the replacement is built from already initialized graph components.
-- `mockComponent(...)` - replaces an existing component with a mock and removes the replaced component's real dependencies from the graph if they are no longer needed by the test.
+- `mockComponent(...)` - replaces an existing component with a mock, the dependencies of the replaced component are not created.

-`addComponent(...)` and `replaceComponent(...)` have overloads with `Function<KoraAppGraph, T>` if the new component should be built from already initialized graph components.
+Each of these methods has an overload that accepts a tag as a `Class<?>` between the type and the factory, for components declared with `@Tag`.
-For components with `@Tag`, use overloads with `List<Class<?>> tags`.
+If no component matches the type and tag, the extension fails the test with `Cannot replace Kora component`.

 ### Adding { #adding }